Mandates boost vaccination rates among health care workers in California - The Boston Globe

 The uptick in vaccinations comes as a federal vaccine mandate, ordered by President Joe Biden, is pending for hospital and nursing home employees.
 Several other states also have imposed mandates for health care workers, including New York, where employees at hospitals and nursing homes were to have received at least one vaccine dose by the start of this week.

-New York’s mandate also accompanied a rise in vaccine compliance among health care workers, as did a mandate imposed by United Airlines, which reported this week that 99% of its workforce of 67,000 was vaccinated and that 600 unvaccinated employees would be fired.
-Two months after Tyson Foods mandated inoculation, 91% of its 120,000 U.S. employees are vaccinated, compared to less than half in early August.
+New York’s mandate also accompanied a rise in vaccine compliance among health care workers, as did a mandate imposed by United Airlines, which reported this week that 99 percent of its workforce of 67,000 was vaccinated and that 600 unvaccinated employees would be fired.
+Two months after Tyson Foods mandated inoculation, 91 percent of its 120,000 US employees are vaccinated, compared to less than half in early August.

-At UC Davis Health in Sacramento, where 94% of some 15,000 workers are now vaccinated, Dr. David Lubarsky, the chief executive, said employee compliance was boosted both by the state mandate and an earlier one imposed in July by the University of California.
+At UC Davis Health in Sacramento, where 94 percent of some 15,000 workers are now vaccinated, Dr. David Lubarsky, the chief executive, said employee compliance was boosted both by the state mandate and an earlier one imposed in July by the University of California.

 Advertisement